| |

 1. | A Tax Payer as Gilligan Let's all sing a new version to the tune of the 60's sitcom "Gilligan's Island" …

-"Just sit right back and you'll hear a tale, a tale of mishandled use; that started with our nation's past to form a fiscal noose.
-The tax was ...
+"Just sit right back and you'll hear a tale, a tale of mishandled use; that started with our nation's past to ...

 | |